 A factor that immediately confirms the content is authoritative: it exhausts the topic.

-Such pages or articles typically provide more information than a person unaccustomed to a topic would expect to learn about it.
+Authoritative pages or articles typically provide more information than a person would expect to learn about a topic.

-They contain references to scraps of information a person has already learned about it and then introduce new aspects they haven’t thought of yet.
+They contain references to information a person already knows about the topic and then introduce new aspects they haven’t thought of yet.

-In short, such content anticipates, and then, over-delivers on the reader’s needs.
+In short, such content anticipates and over-delivers on the reader’s needs.

 Let me illustrate this with a quick example.